On behalf of staff and students of the Faculty of Engineering, University of Abuja, I would like to welcome you all to the Faculty of Engineering

 VISION AND CHALLENGES

 To enhance exposure and improve the capacity of staff and students, the Faculty will like to enter into fruitful linkages with other reputable Institutions and Industries, including those abroad.
-We look forward to linkages that can result into staff exchanges, sponsorship to International Conferences, procurement of current and reputable academic journals, books, softwares, etc. Linkages that give opportunities to workshops and staff trainings will be appreciated.
+We look forward to linkages that can result into staff exchanges, sponsorship to International Conferences, procurement of current and reputable academic journals, books, softwares, etc. Linkages that give opportunities to workshops and staff training will be appreciated.

 The second wing of the Faculty Complex presently under construction was donated by the Central Bank of Nigeria (CBN).
 The Faculty is still very much open for more of such donations.
 This is in view of the Faculty vision to establish more programmes in the near future.